 Do they need replacing or repairing?

-You will first have to determine whether it is worth repairing the windows or doors rather than replacing them entirely.
-It is tempting to buy brand new ones but it could cost you half as much money to have new glazing put on your old windows, or to free up painted-over sash mechanisms.
-However if your doors or windows are rotting, fogged up between the panes or have irreparable inner hardware damage, you will have to get brand new ones!
+First, determine whether it is worth repairing the windows or doors rather than replacing them entirely.
+It is tempting to buy brand new ones but it could cost you half as much money to have new glazing put on your old windows or to free up painted-over sash mechanisms.

 What style and material best suits your home?